elastisys/cloudpool.restapi/docs/api.rst

 There are cases where we need to be able to reason about the operational state of the service running on the machine.
 For example, we may not want to register a running machine to a load balancer until it is fully initialized and ready to accept requests.
-To this end, a cloud adapter may include a :ref:`service state <service_state_table>` for a machine.
+To this end, a cloud pool may include a :ref:`service state <service_state_table>` for a machine.
 Whereas the `machine state` should be viewed  as the execution state of the machine as reported by the cloud API, the **service state** of a machine is the operational health of the service running on the machine.

-A cloud adapter does not need to monitor the service state (health) of its machines, although it could.
-However, a cloud adapter is required to be ready to receive service state updates (see :ref:`set_service_state`) for the machines in its pool and to include those states on subsequent queries about the pool members (:ref:`get_machine_pool`).
+A cloud pool does not need to monitor the service state (health) of its machines, although it could.
+However, a cloud pool is required to be ready to receive service state updates (see :ref:`set_service_state`) for the machines in its pool and to include those states on subsequent queries about the pool members (:ref:`get_machine_pool`).
 A human operator or an external monitoring service should be able to set the service state for a certain machine.
-In case no service state has been reported for a machine, the cloud adapter should report the machine as being in a service state of ``UNKNOWN``.
+In case no service state has been reported for a machine, the cloud pool should report the machine as being in a service state of ``UNKNOWN``.

 The range of permissible service states are as follows: